 Whether you’re living in France or just visiting, below is a list of important French holidays to mark on your calendar.
 Many businesses in France close for French national holidays (or French bank holidays), although some shopping centres and grocers may stay open on French holidays, even if only for half a day, particularly in larger cities.

-Most French holidays apply across the nation although two regions, Alsace and Lorraine, have two extra French public holidays.
-The former German territory retained these two extra public holidays when it was returned to France at the end of WWI.
+Most French holidays apply across the nation, although two regions (Alsace and Lorraine) have two extra public holidays.
+The former German territory retained these two extra public holidays when it was returned to France at the end of World War I.

 If a national holiday in France falls on a Sunday, the following Monday is usually given as a French holiday.
 If a national holiday in France falls on a Saturday, however, no extra day is given during the week.
 When French holiday dates fall on a Tuesday or Thursday, employees in France commonly make a ‘bridge’ holiday (faire le pont), creating a very long weekend.
 Some businesses may opt to close completely during a bridge holiday in France.
 You can see which French bank holidays coincide with the top French festivals, as it’s a great reason to travel the country and experience French food and culture.

 The two most widely celebrated holidays in France are Bastille Day on 14 July and All Saints Day on 1 November.
 The first French national holiday commemorates the storming of the Bastille in 1789 and is a celebration of nationhood with communal fireworks (see image below), tricolour flags flying and moules frites at the mairie.